livekit/client-sdk-swift/README.md

-# iOS Swift SDK for LiveKit
+# iOS/macOS Swift SDK for LiveKit

 Official Client SDK for [LiveKit](https://github.com/livekit/livekit-server).
-Easily add video & audio capabilities to your iOS apps.
+Easily add video & audio capabilities to your iOS/macOS apps.

-## Docs
+## Docs & Example app

-Docs and guides at [https://docs.livekit.io](https://docs.livekit.io)
+Docs and guides are at [https://docs.livekit.io](https://docs.livekit.io).

+There is full source code of a [iOS/macOS Swift UI Example App](https://github.com/livekit/client-example-swift).

 ## Installation

-LiveKit for iOS is available as a Swift Package.
+LiveKit for Swift is available as a Swift Package.

 ### Package.swift